- Introduction to Clinical Research Training

 - Failure to complete conditions specified by the PRB; or

 Students on Academic Probation are not allowed to serve on appointed committees at the School, are required to discontinue their extracurricular activities, and are not granted a leave of absence for other than medical reasons.
 Students are eligible to be taken off Academic Probation when they have completed all conditions specified by the PRB.
 Any probation period will be a minimum of one year, to allow sufficient time for correction and close monitoring of student performance.
-See also: Section 1.05: Five-Year MD Program.

-When the health, safety, or welfare of students, patients, or other members of the Medical School community are deemed to be at risk, the Dean for Medical Education, independently, or at the request of the PRB, will suspend the student from the Medical School or take any other protective action pending the outcome of PRB or other administrative review.
+Where the health, safety, or welfare of students, patients, or other members of the Medical School community are deemed to be at risk, the Dean for Medical Education, independently, or at the request of the PRB, will suspend the student from the Medical School or take any other protective action pending the outcome of PRB or other administrative review.
 Suspension may also be warranted when a student is accused of serious misconduct that requires further investigation.

 5. Requirement to Repeat an Academic Year